 Recently I made all of the judge food for our Regional speech and debate tournament (about 120 people, 3 meals a day, 4 days).
 I had some excellent helpers!
-Couldn’t have done it without them
+(See picture.)
+I couldn’t have done it without them.

 I thought I would share one of the salad recipes with you!

 I love this dish!
-It’s simple to make, has only a few ingredients, will easily feed a lot of people and is almost as good as Mac n’ Cheese is the comfort food department!
+It’s simple to make and will easily feed a lot of people.
+This meal is almost as good as Mac n’ Cheese in the comfort-food-department.
+Although I’ve made this dish dozens of times – I apparently never took a picture of it.

 I made some great fresh salsa earlier – because really… what is better then fresh salsa and crispy tortilla chips for a mid afternoon snack?
 For my salsa I quartered cherry tomatoes, finely diced part of a white onion, very finely chopped three garlic cloves, and chopped a large handful of cilantro leaves.
 I threw everything together in a handy bowl and sprinkled in some sea salt and ground pepper.
 Voila!
 Salsa!